-(a) Functions The Managing Director shall exercise the following functions (i) To carry out the duties of the Head of Paid Service (section 4 of the Local Government & Housing Act 1989) which includes all necessary powers for: A Coordinating the discharge of all functions B Exercising overall managerial responsibility for staff (ii) To make any minor changes to terms and conditions for staff (iii) To dismiss any member of staff including (unless otherwise reserved to Committee or Full Council and excluding Statutory Officers) in accordance with legislative, Officer Employment Procedure Rules and Council's staff related policies. (iv) In cases of emergency or urgency (where possible in consultation with the Leader of the Council) to carry out any Council or Executive function, power or duty (v) To represent the authority on partnerships and external bodies as required by statute or by the Council (vi) To lead the Senior Management Team (∨ii) To decide, in consultation with the Monitoring Officer, upon Members' "need to know" and provide for access to information and to decline access where information would be considered exempt (as defined under section 15). (viii) To be responsible for performance review issues (ix) To authorise employees of the Council to enter onto land to enable them to carry out the functions of the Council. (x) The granting of approval for staff to be allowed to undertake outside work. (xi) To authorise Officers to conduct directed surveillance or the use of covert human intelligence sources or the acquisition of confidential information in accordance with the Regulations of Investigatory Powers Act 2000.
+(a) Functions The M anaging Director shall exercise the following functions (i) To carry out the duties of the Head of Paid Service (section 4 of the Local Government & Housing Act 1989) which includes all necessary powers for: A Coordinating the discharge of all functions B Exercising overall managerial responsibility for staff (ii) To make any minor changes to terms and conditions for staff (iii) To dismiss any member of staff including (unless otherwise reserved to Committee or Full Council and excluding Statutory Officers) in accordance with legislative, Officer Employment Procedure Rules and Council's staff related policies. (iv) In cases of emergency or urgency (where possible in consultation with the Leader of the Council) to carry out any Council or Executive function, power or duty (v) To represent the authority on partnerships and external bodies as required by statute or by the Council (vi) To lead the Senior Management Team (vii) To decide, in consultation with the Monitoring Officer, upon Members' "need to know" and provide for access to information and to decline access where information would be considered exempt (as defined under section 15). (viii) To be responsible for performance review issues (ix) To authorise employees of the Council to enter onto land to enable them to carry out the functions of the Council. (x) The granting of approval for staff to be allowed to undertake outside work. (xi) To authorise Officers to conduct directed surveillance or the use of covert human intelligence sources or the acquisition of confidential information in accordance with the Regulations of Investigatory Powers Act 2000.

-(xii) To authorise Officers to use juveniles and vulnerable individuals as covert human intelligence sources (xiii) To consider any report of the Local Government Ombudsman and to settle any compensation payn £2000 (xiv) To authorise, issue vary or cancel Closure Notices to under relevant legislation . deal with nuisance or disorder or designate a person to do so (b) Service Responsibilities Anaging Director shall exercise all of the functions than those reserved to Council, Cabinet and Committee tion to: The Executive Member responsible for leadership, strategic planning and development, partnership working and decision making within the service area shall be: (i) ( Growth Board Leader of the Council
+(xii) To authorise Officers to use juveniles and vulnerable individuals as covert human intelligence sources (xiii) To consider any report of the Local Government Ombudsman and to settle any compensation pay £2000 (xiv) To authorise, issue vary or cancel Closure Notices to deal with nuisance or disorder or designate a person to under relevant legislation . (b) Service The I Managing Director shall exercise all of the functions The Executive Member responsible for leadership, strategic Résponsibilities than those reserved to Council, Cabinet and Committee planning and development, partnership working and · in relation to: decision making within the service area shall be: (i) Growth Board Leader of the Council